Nicolas-Reyland/Rubik-s-Cube-OpenGL/README.md

   - to run it: 'python main.py'

 What I want to implement:
-  - fix a bug (which rarely occurs) which makes the program 'freeze' (it's not freeezing, it's running an infinite while loop)
+  - fix a bug (rarely occurs) which makes the program 'freeze' (it's not really freeezing, it's running an infinite while loop)
   - more than 3x3 Cubes (2x2, 4x4, etc.)
   - BLD Solving
   - More complex (and fast) methods for RC solving